HewlettPackard/python-opsramp/README.md

 that I ran into that are not obvious from the API docs.

 ### Scope
-At this time (June 2019) the basic framework of this library is in place and the scope will increase incrementally over time.
+The basic framework of this library is in place and the scope will increase incrementally over time.
+The file `examples.py` exercises most of the main API sections and is descibed in the Examples section later in this document.

 Note however that all of our wrapper objects provide an `api` property that returns an object that can be used to access REST URLs further down the API tree